 You can start harvesting basil as soon as the plants are 6 to 8 inches tall.
 Collect from the top branches and cut off several inches.
 Be sure to handle them delicately to prevent bruising and blackening the leaves.

-Make sure to harvest leaves early in the morning and pick leaves regularly to encourage growth throughout the summer.
+Make sure to harvest basil leaves early in the morning and pick leaves regularly to encourage growth throughout the summer.

 How to Save Basil Seeds

-Even though Basil is a perennial, some people treat it as an annual which means you’ll need seeds to start new plants in the spring.
+Even though Basil is a perennial, some people treat it as an annual which means you’ll need seeds to start new plants in the early spring.
 Saving basil seeds ensures that you get consistent flavor from your plants year after year.

 To gather seeds from your basil plants, cut off the brown and spent flower heads and let them dry in a warm, dry location.
-Once dry, you can crush the heads and pick out old petals and other chaff to separate the seeds.
+Once dry, you can crush the heads and pick out old petals and other chaff to separate the plant seeds.

 Uses for Basil